 - The Bay Area

 - Twin Cities

-In addition to these regions, we will not place any fifth and sixth deadline (January 27 and March 3) applicants in San Diego due to certification timelines.
+In addition to these regions, we will not place any applicants after the third deadline (October 19) in San Diego due to certification timelines.

 Applying to the first or second deadline does have other advantages, as it allows you more time to prepare for the transition to the corps.